niola-liberty/covid-sql-project/README.md

 ```
 ![global death percent](https://github.com/niola-liberty/covid-sql-project/assets/82907562/35d90684-2a51-40a1-8c2b-ab4cc02c6187)

-The avarege covid deaths globally appears to be 4%.
+The average covid deaths globally appears to be 4%.

 #### Covid Vaccinations
 Let's take a look at the vaccination table.